-Women: When It Comes to Our Health,
+When It Comes to Health, Women Aren’t Men

-And sleeping medication is just one example of a drug that affects women’s bodies differently than men’s.
+Sleeping medication is just one example of a drug that affects women’s bodies differently than men’s.
 (The FDA’s new recommendation came after lab studies and driving tests confirmed that an estimated 10 percent to 15 percent of women have a level of zolpidem [the active ingredient in many sleeping pills] in their blood that could impair driving eight hours after taking the pill, while only about 3 percent of men do.)